IanKeen/IanKeen.github.io/_posts/2020-05-11-container-coordinators.md

 }
 ```

 This will expose a `selectedFriend(_:)` function to _anything_ on the Responder Chain.
-Now that we have a way to send the message, lets do so from our friends list:
+Now that we have a way to send the message, let's do so from our friends list:

 ```swift
 class FriendListViewController: UITableViewController {